projects-shelf/Book/README.md

 <details>
 <summary><strong>Known Bugs</strong></summary>

-- Some elements fail to render in certain Japanese PDFs.
 - Safari: The epubViewer's display area may be reduced.
 - Safari: The epubViewer may become unresponsive.
-- Safari: The first page image may not display correctly for CBZ/CBR files.

 </details>